NofarCarmeli/MinTriangulationsEnumeration/README.md

 ### Triangualtion Heuristic
 Flag name: alg.
 The heuristic used for generating a single minimal triangulation.
-Options are: mcs, lb, degree, initalDegree, fill, initalFill, and combined.
+Options are: mcs, lb, degree, initalDegree, fill, initalFill, combined and separators.
 Default is mcs.
 * mcs - using MCS-M algorithm.
 * lb - using LB-Triang algorithm with no heuristic for the order of vertices (faster than the following options).
 * degree - using LB-Triang algorithm with min-degree heuristic for the order of vertices.